dgabor29001/cordova-plugin-stepper/README.md

 });
 ```

-#### startStepperUpdates (options, onSuccess, onError)
+#### startStepperUpdates (options, onStepUpdate, onError)
-Run with options and listener data updates.
-The success handler is called once during the first call and then called from the background thread whenever data is available.
+The onStepUpdate handler is called once during the first call and then called from the background thread whenever data is available.

 The method also creates a background service with notification (Android only).